-The scheduled reduction in Corporation Tax from 19% to 17% from 1 April 2020 was revoked in the Budget on 11 March 2020 and substantively enacted on 17 March 2020.
-The rate applicable from 1 April 2020 remains at 19%.
+The schedule reduction in Corporation Tax from 19% to 17% from 1 April 2020 was revoked in the Budget on 11 March 2020 and substantively enacted on 17 March 2020.
+The rate application from 1 April 2020 remains at 19%.
 A deferred tax rate of 19% has therefore been applied to opening balances and movements in deferred tax in the year ended 31 December 2020.

 The UK Budget on 3 March 2021 announced an increase in the UK corporation tax rate from 19% to 25% from 1 April 2023.
 This change was not substantively enacted at the balance sheet date and therefore has not been reflected in the measurement of deferred tax balances at the period end.
-Once enacted this change would increase the net deferred tax liability by £11,957.